Menu

 Why live in Leeds

-If you are into art and culture, the Henry Moore Institute is a centre for studying and enjoying sculpture.
-If you want to delve into the history and heritage of the city where you'll live and work for the next few months, visiting the Leeds City Museum is a must.
-It provides an informative introduction to your new home!
-Leeds has a long film tradition and inspired JRR Tolkien, the author of The Hobbit and The Lord of the Rings.
+If you're into art and culture, the Henry Moore Institute is a centre for studying and enjoying sculpture.
+If you want to delve into the city's heritage, visiting the Leeds City Museum is a must.
+Here you'll find an in-depth introduction to your new home, and it's a superb day trip out with kids.

 Good to know:

-Marks and Spencer, one of the UK's most iconic grocery stores, started in Leeds Kirkgate Market in 1884.
+Marks and Spencer, one of England's most iconic high street brands, started in Leeds Kirkgate Market in 1884.

 Useful links: